 Black Friday tends to have some of the best deals of the year, but in general, the best bang for your buck is the refurbished Blendtec.
 It’s about half the price of a new model but still comes with a 3-year warranty (new models come with an 8-year warranty).

-They also sell a twister jar, which smaller, round, and designed for thicker foods like our favorite hummus, vegan nacho cheese dip, or homemade nut butter.
-It comes with a special lid that you rotate as it blends, to keep the food moving in the downward direction.
+- They also sell a twister jar, which is smaller, round, and designed for thicker foods like our favorite hummus, vegan nacho cheese dip, or homemade nut butter.
+It comes with a special lid that you rotate as it blends, to keep the food moving in a downward direction.

 (No, I’m not ashamed to admit that I have 4 jars!)